 UTeach Natural Sciences is an approved Educator Preparation Program.
-To be a part of UTeach, you need to apply to the University of Texas at Austin and to the UTeach program.
-Find more information about applying below.
+To be a part of UTeach, you need to be accepted to the University of Texas at Austin and to the UTeach program.
+Find more information about applying to the University below.

 As long as you stay enrolled on a continuous basis -- fall/spring/fall/spring -- you do not need to apply for (re)admission to UT Austin.